 - Build keyword lists for seasonal terms

-- Create dedicated seasonal campaigns
+- Create dedicated seasonal campaigns with the new “Seasonal Boost” option

 - Begin testing ad creative